-The Latest: 911 call released in New Mexico helicopter crash
+The Latest: Ranchers among 1st to get to helicopter crash

 RATON, N.M. – The Latest on a helicopter crash in New Mexico that killed five people, including a Zimbabwean opposition leader (all times local):